-There are few gifts better than a Southwest Montana book, quarantine has given us more time to read, and we are always looking for books to add to our personal reading list – especially at the beginning of a new year!
+There are few gifts better than a Southwest Montana book and we are always looking for additional books for our personal reading list – especially during the holiday season!

 While we would love to provide a top to bottom guide of Southwest Montana books and authors, there are far too many to list here.
 As a University of Montana alumnus, for example, I am convinced that every book list should feature the likes of James Welch, Debra Earling, and Dick Hugo.
 But for this list, we’ve decided to limit ourselves to just a few books where Southwest Montana features large.